HarunTeper/ROS2-Tracing-Devcontainer/README.md

 Install [Visual Studio Code](https://code.visualstudio.com/)

+## Start the Container with Visual Studio Code

 In Visual Studio Code, install the **Docker** and **Dev Containers** extensions.

 Build and open the container.

+## Start the Container with Docker

+Run the following command in a terminal that is in the current folder's directory

+> docker run -it -v .:/home/vscode/workspace ros2_tracing

 ## Tracing